The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 Because socks can restrict your toes just like shoes can, it’s a good idea to look for socks with toe space.
 Toe socks let each toe move freely and are a great option for full foot mobility.
 There are also anatomical socks with a foot shape (unlike most socks, which are symmetrical).
 Find a list of foot-friendly sock options here.

 - They help align the toes.
-When the big toe is aligned you can access your arch muscles while moving.
+When the big toe is aligned you can access your arch muscles better to prevent flat feet and knee cave.
 It can also bring pain relief from bunions and prevent further deformity.

 - They break up dense tissue in the foot by spreading out the metatarsals.
 This can ease chronic plantar fascia pain and hammer toes.